 The teacher encourages the children to express themselves and communicate their needs.

-The children start the day with morning discussions which focus on days of the week, weather, news, theme work.
+The children start the day with morning discussions which focus on days of the week, weather, news and theme work.

 Various learning areas encourage complete cognitive development and, most importantly, small and large muscle skills, including:

-The pre-primary section is divided into 2 age groups (3 to 4 years and 4 to 5 years).
-Each class has a dedicated, qualified Teacher and a co-worker.
+The preschool section is divided into 2 age groups (3 to 4 year olds and 4 to 5 year olds).
+Each class has a dedicated, qualified teacher and an Assistant Preschool teacher.

 Each week a different theme is introduced, starting with the familiar and working towards the unfamiliar.
-The learning programme is divided into a resource room which consist of of literacy, numeracy and life skills and an art room which comprise of art and culture work stations.
+The learning programme is divided into a resource room for literacy, numeracy and life skills and an art room with art and culture work stations.
 The teachers rotate responsibility (resource and art and culture) on a weekly basis.

 The children are free to move between the two classes.
 The teachers will meet with their respective group for morning ring, music or movement and story time.

-In the 3-to-4 year class, the teacher helps to promote healthy relationships between learners, where each child learns to respect and love their peers.
+In the 3 to 4 year old class, the teacher helps to promote healthy relationships between learners, where each child learns to respect and love their peers.

 The teacher strives to develop effective communication by building up language skills.